judyma820314/fhir-pilot-mcp/README.md

 ## Context

-Built as a demonstration of AI-native development in the SAP healthcare space — specifically around the integration between hospital information systems (like Avelios Medical) and SAP S/4HANA via HDSF.
+Built as a demonstration of AI-native development in the SAP healthcare space — specifically around the integration between hospital information systems and SAP S/4HANA via HDSF.
 The tool design mirrors the real HDSF API surface documented at [help.sap.com](https://help.sap.com/docs/SAP_HEALTH_DATA_SERVICES_FOR_FHIR).

 ## Tech stack